Adolescent Care

 Per the AAOMS Position on Third Molar Management and the underlying oral surgery literature, the technical extraction window for third molars sits roughly from age 17 to age 25, with the early-twenties as the most common clinical sweet spot.
 The reasons are physiological: in this age window, third molar roots are typically not fully formed (root development continues into the early twenties), bone density is lower than in adults, and tissue healing is faster.

 Lower complication rates are well documented in this age window.
-Dry socket (alveolar osteitis), which affects 30 to 35 percent of lower third molar extractions in adults, is meaningfully less common in the 17 to 21 range.
-Post-op nerve sensitivity tied to inferior alveolar nerve proximity is also less common because roots have not yet fully developed near the IAN canal.
-Recovery is faster: typical return to school or work in 2 to 3 days for a teenager, compared with 3 to 5 days for an adult.
+Dry socket (alveolar osteitis), the most common post-extraction complication on lower third molars, is less common in younger patients.
+Post-op nerve sensitivity tied to inferior alveolar nerve proximity is also less common because roots have not yet fully developed near the IAN canal, and tissue healing is generally faster, meaning a quicker return to school or work.

 This does not mean every teenager needs prophylactic extraction.
 Per Cochrane Review 2020 on asymptomatic third molars, the available evidence is insufficient to support routine prophylactic removal.
 The technical window argument is about when to extract if extraction is indicated, not about whether extraction is indicated for every teenager.